PeerPigeon/PigeonHub/README.md

 # PigeonHub

-PigeonHub is a decentralized mesh network infrastructure built on top of PeerPigeon, providing WebSocket signaling servers and bootstrap nodes for peer discovery and mesh network formation.
-It serves as both a standalone network infrastructure and a library for building censorship-resistant peer-to-peer applications.
+PigeonHub is a decentralized mesh network infrastructure that combines WebSocket signaling and Kademlia DHT bootstrap discovery into a unified library.
+It provides both standalone network infrastructure and components for building censorship-resistant peer-to-peer applications.

 ## 🚀 Quick Start